FirstEverTech/Universal-Intel-Chipset-Updater/docs/THE-WHOLE-TRUTH-ABOUT_EN_2026.md

 ---

+### Does this affect performance or security?

+**In short: for 99% of users — no.**

+For the remaining 1%:

+**Security:**
+- **BitLocker (Windows 10 / Windows 11 < 24H2)**: The INF configures DMA Security, which is required for automated BitLocker deployment in enterprise environments.
+- **Thunderbolt DMA Protection**: Mitigates DMA attacks via Thunderbolt ports (the so-called “evil maid” scenario).

+**Power management:**
+- **OEM laptops**: In rare cases, correct ACPI mappings can result in a slight improvement in battery life (~1–2%).
+- **Modern Standby**: More reliable sleep/wake transitions on certain platforms.

+**Stability:**
+- **Workstations with multiple PCIe devices**: Improved interrupt distribution may reduce the likelihood of IRQ conflicts.
+- **Server platforms**: Certain Intel RAS features may depend on properly defined INF files.

+**For a typical home user or gamer**: Windows 10/11 manages all of these mechanisms correctly even without INF files.
+You get identical performance, identical power management, and identical stability.

+The difference is primarily in what you **see** (device names), not in how the system **behaves**.

+---

 ## Why Does This Exist At All?

 This is the part that actually makes sense once you understand it.